ByteInternet/nginx_config_reloader/README.md

 # nginx config reloader

+[DEPRECATED]

+Note: this branch is the last revision of this project that is compatible with Ubuntu Precise.
+This will remain here for legacy reasons.
+For further development, please base your changes on the master branch.
+The master branch is developed with Ubuntu Xenial in mind.

 Utility to check user-supplied nginx config files, install them, and reload nginx configuration if they work.